 NURS-F 570 Advanced Health Assessment Across the Lifespan (3 cr.)
 This course enables students to develop advanced practice nursing skills in individual health assessment of infants, children, adults, and aging people.
 In addition, students develop skills in family and community assessment.
+(Instructor consent required)

-NURS-F 578 Primary Health Care Nursing Families (6 cr.)
+NURS-F 578 Primary Health Care of Families (6 cr.)
 (2 cr. didactic, 4 clinical for FNP majors [375 practice hours at a medical practice for the semester to be scheduled based on practice site availability]) This course enables the FNP student to develop a practice base for clinical decision making in the assessment and management of health care of families.
 The course includes identification of health needs, nursing interventions for the prevention of illness, and health promotion.
+(Admission to the FNP program required)